IstatCooperation/SDGs/README.md

 ## MDT2PxWeb

-`MDT2PxWeb` is a c# application to migrate the SDGS subindicator data from a multidimensional table to [The Nordic Data Model (CNMM) 2.3](https://www.scb.se/en/services/statistical-programs-for-px-files/px-web/px-web-med-sql-databas/) database, used by the [PxWeb](https://www.scb.se/en/services/statistical-programs-for-px-files/px-web/), an API structure developed by Statistics Sweden together with other national statistical institutions (NSI) to disseminate public statistics in a structured way.
+`MDT2PxWeb` is a c# application to migrate the SDGS indicators from a multidimensional table to [The Nordic Data Model (CNMM) 2.3](https://www.scb.se/en/services/statistical-programs-for-px-files/px-web/px-web-med-sql-databas/) database, used by the [PxWeb](https://www.scb.se/en/services/statistical-programs-for-px-files/px-web/), a web application developed by Statistics Sweden together with other National Statistical Institutions (NSI) to disseminate public statistics in a structured way.

 ## What you’ll need